Belk, Cumberland Island ferry close due to virus concerns

 Other than department stores, Belk is the only major clothing store remaining in Glynn County.

-Suspension of the ferry service will deal a blowt to the tourism industry in St. Marys.
+Suspension of the ferry service will deal a blow to the tourism industry in St. Marys.

 Ferry transportation to Cumberland Island National Seashore will remain suspended until further notice.